KangyongMa/GVIM/README.md

 ![Digital Discovery](https://github.com/KangyongMa/GVIM/blob/main/Basic%20UI/Demonstration%20of%20Search%20Capabilities%20for%20Digital%20Discovery.png)
 [Watch Video](https://github.com/KangyongMa/GVIM/blob/main/Demonstration%20of%20Search%20Capabilities%20for%20Digital%20Discovery.mp4)

+## 🚀 Leveraging Free GPU Resources on Colab
+🌟 Building on this, all the project's fine-tuned models can leverage the free GPU resources available on Colab and utilize internal network penetration technology to make calls.
+This is perfect for teams without funding to use this project, as it will continue to improve and optimize over time. 🚀

+🎥 Here is a demonstration video on running fine-tuned models using free GPU resources: Demo Video.

 ## 🧬 Key Additions
 1. **Configuration Section**: Added instructions for setting the file path and managing API usage limits
 2. **File Path Update**: Explicitly mentioned to update the file path based on the user's local setup